 Two years later

-Two years later, 7/6/2018, the video showing the wheat dessicated by the spraying of glyphosate has been removed from YouTube and dozens of pro Glyphosate videos are in its place, to include videos of English farmers hoping that leaving the EU will allow them to use Glyphosate on their crops.
+7/6/2018 ~ A video showing wheat dessicated by the spraying of glyphosate has been removed from YouTube and dozens of pro Glyphosate videos are in its place, to include videos of English farmers hoping that leaving the EU will allow them to use Glyphosate on their crops.
 All I can say is, YIKES!

 Take a look at a chart contrasting the nutrition in GMO vs non-GMO foods.